Leevin Camacho

-Leevin Taitano Camacho is a Chamorro lawyer who served as attorney general of Guam.
+Leevin Taitano Camacho is a Chamorro lawyer who served as fourteenth (fifth elected) attorney general of Guam.
 He was elected on November 6, 2018, defeating former attorney general Douglas Moylan with 67% of the vote.
-Inaugurated on January 7, 2019, Camacho succeeded Elizabeth Barrett-Anderson to become Guam's fifth elected AG.
+Inaugurated on January 7, 2019, Camacho succeeded Elizabeth Barrett-Anderson.

 Early life

 Camacho was born to Lolita San Nicolas Taitano (Familian Asan and Familian Lucas) and Vincent G. Camacho (Familian Santiago and Familian Victoriano).
 The Camachos were a military family.
 He attended John F. Kennedy High School followed by the University of Washington.

 Career

 After graduating from Boston University School of Law in 2005, Camacho returned to Guam where he clerked for the Supreme Court of Guam.

 Activism

 Camacho is a founder of We Are Guåhan, an activist movement opposed to military buildup on Guam.
 He also was involved with Save Southern Guam, successfully convincing the Guam Land Use Commission to revoke construction permits for a hotel project in Pago Bay.